iamrobert/remove-flexicontent-js-css/README.md

 1. Install jcc-js-cee control
 2. Overwrite the two files in plugins/system/jscsscontrol/
-2. Enable/Disable FLEXIcontent in the system plugin
+3. Enable/Disable FLEXIcontent in the system plugin
+4. Remove RSFORM in the system plugin